dcyoung/dcyoung.github.io/_pages/resume.md

 - Virtual Reality Designer
 - Intro to Premiere Pro CC
 - Intro to Autodesk 3dsMax 2014
-- Intro to Audodesk Maya 2015
+- Intro to Autodesk Maya 2015
-- Quickstart to Animation in Maya vol:1-3
+- Quick-start to Animation in Maya vol:1-3
 - Intro to Maya Fur
 - Creating GameReady Ropes and Chains in Maya
 - Simulating a Flamethrower Effect in Maya